 Family, especially parents and grandparents, will often help with home purchases.
 As a practical matter, the gift must come from a close family member -- the lender involved in the rest of the deal won't trust that gifts from distant family members or friends are not secret loans.
 In fact, the lender may refuse to approve a loan where the entire down payment will come from a gift.

-Gifts up to $14,000 per year per person can be given without worrying about filing a gift tax return.
+Gifts up to an annual exclusion ($14,000 per person per year for tax year 2015) can be given without worrying about filing a gift tax return.
 This means, for example, that every year your mother and father can give you and your spouse a total of $56,000 without having to file a gift tax return.
 They should also give you a letter stating that the money is indeed a gift with no expectation of repayment.
 See the sample letter in Nolo's FAQ, Why do lenders require gift letters from people giving me money to buy a house?
 And what should my letter say?.

 Borrowing Down Payment Money From a Relative or Friend